-Since founding Gulf Coast Facial Plastics and ENT Center almost two decades ago, I’ve found that often our patients

-  become our friends.
-We really like to get to know the people we treat, because then we can take care of them more

-  comprehensively.
-And, whereas there are numerous physician rating sites, they don’t provide enough information for you

-  to be able to get to know me – the person behind the lab coat!
-In my opinion, getting to know your physician on a more

-  personal level also allows you to feel more comfortable with him during the examination.
+Since founding Gulf Coast Facial Plastics and ENT Center 25 years ago, I’ve found that often our patients become our friends.
+We really like to get to know the people we treat, because then we can take care of them more comprehensively.
+And, whereas there are numerous physician rating sites, they don’t provide enough information for you to be able to get to know me – the person behind the lab coat!
+In my opinion, getting to know your physician on a more personal level also allows you to feel more comfortable with him during the examination.

 So here are some personal tidbits about me, and you’ll see that we just may have a lot in common!

 - I was a much-disciplined child as the son of a Lt.
 Col. in the Air Force.
 Early on, I wanted to fly jets just like my father and was actually preparing for the Air Force Academy.
 Although I was accepted, I chose not to attend because I really couldn’t fly.
 However, the discipline I developed preparing for this military career made medical school and residency very positive experiences.